 Food and Refreshments

-The learning commons on the third floor has snacks and beverage vending machines; there are additional vending machines in the lower level student lounge.
+The learning commons on the third floor have snacks and beverage vending machines; there are additional vending machines in the lower level student lounge.
 Both the learning commons and the lounge have tables and chairs for those who stop by any of the nearby eating establishments and wish to bring food to the center.
-The Dupont Circle neighborhood has several fast food restaurants which could easily be visited on the way to and from class.
+The Dupont Circle neighborhood has several fast-food restaurants that could easily be visited on the way to and from class.

 At the Washington Center all students, faculty, and visitors are required to sign in with picture ID at the lobby desk or display a J-Card or other university ID to the security guard.
-A phone on the fourth floor, where classroom are located, connects directly to the lobby security guard in case of an emergency.
-Additionally, shuttle bus service is provided from 7:15 to 11:15pm from SAIS’s Nitze Building at 1740 Massachusetts Avenue to the Farragut North, Farragut West, and Mount Vernon Square metro stops.
+A phone on the fourth floor, where classrooms are located, connects directly to the lobby security guard in case of an emergency.
+Additionally, the shuttle bus service is provided from 7:15 to 11:15 pm from SAIS’s Nitze Building at 1740 Massachusetts Avenue to the Farragut North, Farragut West, and Mount Vernon Square metro stops.
 The shuttle also stops at the Columbia Heights Metro Station during the 11:15 shuttle run.
 The shuttle bus is available in the fall and spring semesters every weekday but Friday.
 It does not operate during the summer term.

 Students, faculty, and visitors can also park at a rate of $7 after 4:30 pm at the Central Parking Garage on 1800 Massachusetts Avenue (located underneath the SEIU Building, just one block east of the Bernstein-Offit Building).
 The garage is open Monday through Friday and closes at 11:00 pm.